 Regular presentations and critical readings of student projects and professional writings.
 May be repeated for credit twice for a total of 3 credit hours.
 Open only to majors.

-Continuation of 1101 or 5101.
 Development of reading, listening, speaking, and writing skills.
 No credit for students who have earned credit for a more advanced Arabic language course.
-Prerequisite: 1101 or 5101.
+(No AXLE credit)

-Continuation of 2201 or 5201.
 Practice and development of language skills at the intermediate-advanced level.
 Intensive work in spoken Arabic with emphasis on vocabulary acquisition, reading comprehension, and writing skills.
 Advanced grammar, modern Arabic word formation, verb aspect usage, and structure of complex sentences.
 No credit for students who have earned credit for a more advanced Arabic language course.
-Prerequisite: 1102 or 5201.
+Prerequisite: 1102.
+(INT)

-Continuation of 3101 or 5301.
-Further development of listening, reading, speaking, and writing skills in the Arabic language.
+The combined enrollment capacity of ARA 3101 and ARA 5301 is 11.
+Although seats may appear open in a section, if the combined capacity has been reached, the course will close Further development of listening, reading, speaking, and writing skills in the Arabic language.
 Emphasis on grammar and literary techniques.
 Offered on a graded basis only.
 No credit for students who have earned credit for a more advanced Arabic language course.
-Prerequisite: 3101 or 5301.
+Prerequisite: 2202 (INT)